robertaicenogle/R_Markdown/README.md

 # Definitions
-You can transform an R Markdown file in two ways.
+You can transform an R Markdown file in two ways:

 1. **knit** - You can knit the file.
 The rmarkdown package will call the knitr package. knitr will run each chunk of R code in the document and append the results of the code to the document next to the code chunk.
 This workflow saves time and facilitates reproducible reports.